INNVTV/NetCore-Clean-Architecture/README.md

 The **Infrastructure Layer** includes  persistence layers, configurations, mediator pipelines, mediator notifications, diagnostics, logging and 3rd party integrations.

 # Services (AKA: CoreServices)
 One of many options to wrap and deploy the Core.
-In this scenario we use a REST API and gRPC endpoints deployable to Linux or Windows as a Docker container to a variety of platforms including:
+In this scenario we use a REST API and Webhooks deployable to Linux or Windows as a Docker container to a variety of platforms including:
  * Azure, AWS, Google or any major cloud provider
  * Virtual machines or clusters
  * Azure Web Apps, Amazon EC2 or Google AppEngine